dsccommunity/FileContentDsc/README.md

 - **IniSettingsFile**: Add, set or clear entries in Windows INI settings files.
-- **KeyValuePairFile**: Add, remove or set key/value pairs in a text file containing key/value pairs.
+- **KeyValuePairFile**: Add, remove or set key/value pairs in a text file containing key/value pairs, and set file encoding.
-- **ReplaceText**: Replaces strings matching a regular expression in a file.
+- **ReplaceText**: Replaces strings matching a regular expression in a file, and sets file encoding.

 **This project is not maintained or supported by Microsoft.**